-Here is the current local weather and radar map for Sedona from Accuweather
+To the right you can find the current weather and forecast for Sedona from willyweather.com

 Current & Forecast- Sedona (La Barranca Station)

 Winter gets the fewest visitors to Sedona and hotel rates are at their lowest.
 Average highs are in the mid 50s, and nights are often below freezing.
 Good hiking months!
 The months of January through March also get the most rain of the year (still low), a bit over two inches per month.
 Snow is rare and typically falls only at night when temperatures are below freezing.
 It melts quickly the next day.
 We recently had an seven inch snowfall, probably the largest in the last fifteen years.
 As soon as the sun came out the next day we went out shooting and got many great images with the white snow contrasting marvelously against the red rock.
 By the second day all of the snow on the red rock cliffs was gone except for the northern exposures.
 Northern exposures do not get good light and are generally poor subjects.
 Note that Schnebly Hill Road (unpaved part), and Rachel's Knoll are closed when it snows.
 And remember when shooting snow that you'll need to increase the exposure by one stop.
 Alternatively you can expose to the right.

 The Sedona film festival is normally held the last week of February and the first week of March and does attract crowds.

 This is the period of heaviest visitation since temperatures are mild and wildflowers are out.
 March is rainy, but April to June are the driest months of the year.
 They can be the windiest also.
 Wildflowers and some cactus will be in bloom starting in April.
 Beginning in late May the No See-Ums (biting gnats) are out for a few weeks.
 Deet and Avon Skin So Soft are supposedly effective repellents.
 There are few mosquitoes in Sedona.